Quitting Smoking: How Support Groups Can Help

 Support groups are available in many communities.
 Your local health department may have information on support groups in your area.
 Check with your doctor, your employee assistance program (EAP), your health insurance company, or a local hospital.
 Or you can call the American Cancer Society at 1-800-227-2345.

 If a support group is not available at a time you can attend, look into joining a telephone support group or an online support group, such as a community support group or a smoking cessation forum.
 Some forums offer quit-smoking journals that are posted so members can share their experiences.
+Or you can go to the website at www.smokefree.gov to sign up for the SmokefreeTXT program.

 Health Tools help you make wise health decisions or take action to improve your health.